Indiana's large deer herds have had great consequences for the health of our forests. Learn more.

 Process for License Holders

 Approved hunters on TNC preserves must have a valid license and appropriate deer tags issued by the Indiana Department of Natural Resources (IDNR), as well as a hunting license on the specific TNC preserve.
 The current hunting license fee is $100, unless the hunter has been notified otherwise by TNC staff.
-In 2016, we reevaluated the fair market value of the hunting licenses on our preserves.
-As a result, the fee will increase to $150 for the 2016 hunting season.
 We will review the fees every few years to evaluate the need for future increases.

-The process for administering TNC licenses is as follows:
+The general process for obtaining a TNC license is as follows:

-- September 1st – Deadline to send back the signed copy of your license and the payment for the license.
+- September 1st – Deadline to send payment for the license.

-- Mid September – Hunter receives fully signed copy of license to carry while hunting and TIP card to display on the dashboard of your vehicle while hunting.
-Hunters with email will receive a link to submit hunting results online.
-Hunters without email will receive a postcard to submit hunting results.
+- Late September – Hunter receives fully signed copy of license to carry while hunting and TIP card to display on the dashboard of your vehicle while hunting.

-- January 31st, 2017- Deadline for submitting 2016 hunting results (click here).
+- January 31st, 2018- Deadline for submitting hunting results.
 Any hunter that does not submit hunting results on time may not be eligible for a license next year.

 Please keep in mind the following best practices: